 Glasgow Film Margaret Tait Residency 2014

-The Margaret Tait Residency aims to support and develop the skills of an emerging Scottish or Scotland-based artist working within film and moving image.
+The Margaret Tait Residency aims to support and develop the skills of an emerging Scottish-based artist working within film and moving image.
 It was developed for artists early in their career who would benefit from a focused period of development in a stimulating environment outwith their typical studio base.

-The recipient of the Residency will travel to Stromness Orkney in summer 2014 and be based there for eight weeks.
-They will be given accommodation, studio space, artist support at Pier Arts Centre and living expenses.
-After the Residency, they will complete a series of mentor sessions with prominent artists, as well as film production courses as requested and required.
-The artist is expected to then deliver a film or film event by February 2015 for inclusion in Glasgow Film Festival’s programme.
+Florrie James will travel to Stromness, Orkney, this summer and be based there for eight weeks.
+After the Residency, she will complete a series of mentor and development sessions.
+Florrie will then deliver a film or film event by February 2015 for inclusion in Glasgow Film Festival’s programme.